 Just west above Nederland, Colorado, which lies west of Boulder, is the famed Eldora Mountain Resort.
-Alpine lift tickets are reasonable but more expensive than others list at more than one hundred dollars for a full day.
-Visitors can purchase a half day that starts at 1pm for under $100.
+Alpine lift tickets are reasonable but more expensive than others listed at more than one hundred dollars for a full day.
+Visitors can purchase a half-day that starts at 1 pm.
 There are often coupons offering discounts online for Eldora so check before you buy a lift ticket.

 2861 Eldora Ski Rd, Nederland, CO 80466 | 303-440-8700

 In between and around the aforementioned family ski resorts are a myriad of other wonderful world-class mountains.
 Located off the I-70 corridor just over Loveland Pass, you’ll hit probably the best-known locals’ mountain in Colorado, Arapahoe Basin (pictured above).
 Their green terrain is limited and blue runs only a bit better.